aws-samples/digital-rf-signal-impairment-detection/generativeAI_insights/Bedrock_Insights/README.md

 ### Step 2: Deploy CloudFormation Stack

 **Why?** CloudFormation automates the creation of IAM roles, Lambda functions, Bedrock Agent, and their interconnections as infrastructure-as-code.
 This ensures consistent, repeatable deployments and eliminates manual configuration errors that could occur when creating these resources individually through the console.

 **Template Options:**

+Deploy one of the following Cloudformation templates: -

 - `bedrock-constellation-analysis.yaml` - Base template without translation support
 - `bedrock-constellation-analysis-translate.yaml` - Template with optional translation support